joeyschroeder/react-native-animated-background-color-view/README.md

 * **Joey Schroeder** - *Initial work* - [joeyschroeder.com](https://joeyschroeder.com)

 See also the list of [contributors](https://github.com/joeyschroeder/react-native-animated-background-color-view/graphs/contributors) who participated in this project.

+## Contributing
+Please submit a pull request with any features/fixes for the project.
+I apologize in advance for the slow action on pull requests and issues.
+Please follow the [ESLint rules](https://github.com/joeyschroeder/react-native-animated-background-color-view/blob/master/.eslintrc.json) for the project.

 ## License
 This project is licensed under the MIT License - see the [MIT Open Source Initiative](https://opensource.org/licenses/MIT) for details.